About Visions of Greatness at BCC

 Founded in 1900, The Hall of Fame was the first memorial of its kind in the country, built to honor prominent Americans with a significant impact on this nation’s history.
 Despite its significance, the Hall can seem at odds with the vibrant community that surrounds it, a relational disparity between the honorees represented and the very diverse student body now attending Bronx Community College (BCC).

 This exhibit examines themes of historical exclusion, diversity and achievement at the Hall of Fame for Great Americans, a designated landmark of national importance, for the CUNY community, the New York City metropolitan area, and state.
 This will serve as a critical tool for students as they explore what thematic connections exist between the Hall of Fame’s past and BCC’s present.

-Cynthia Tobar, Head of Archives/Assistant Professor, provided leadership, development and oversight of the exhibit.
+Cynthia Tobar, Head of Archives/Assistant Professor, provided leadership, development, and curation of the exhibit.
 Cynthia is an oral historian, media artist and archivist interested in documenting and preserving community-based stories of social justice and activism.
 She has an MA in Political Science from New School University and an MLS, with a certificate in Archival Management, from Pratt Institute.